Salvador Cienfuegos: Military career

 From 16 January 1986 to 31 October 1988, he was the head of the 3rd Section (Operations) of the General Staff of National Defense.
 He was appointed as the representative of the Secretariat of National Defense to the Advisory Council of the National Commission of Nuclear Safety and Safeguards and the titular representative to the Planning Committee for the Development of the Federal District.
 In March 1987, he attended a military conference of various nations at Fort Benning in the United States.
 Cienfuegos addressed the topic of the role of the Mexican Army and the Air Force against drug trafficking.
 He was promoted to the rank of colonel on 20 November 1987.

 He was deployed as a military and air attaché to the Mexican embassies of Japan and South Korea from 1 November 1988 to 31 October 1990, while being based in Tokyo.
-Later he served as the commander of the 14th Infantry Battalion, headquartered in the Jalisco state, from 16 January to 30 September 1991.
+Later he served as the commander of the 14th Infantry Battalion, headquartered in the state of Jalisco, from 16 January to 30 September 1991.
 On 1 October 1991, Cienfuegos became the commander of the Cadet Corps of the Heroic Military College, retaining that position till 15 July 1994.
 On 20 November 1993, he achieved the rank of general brigadier.

 A cadet enrolled at Heroic Military College during Cienfuegos' tenure as commander of the Cadet Corps, told Reporte Indigo that he had defended seniors who murdered a younger cadet in September 1993.
 Although he regretted the killing, he stated that the behavior of the parents of the victim in initiating legal proceedings over it was not manly, but that of snitches, and asked other cadets to not talk about it to anyone.
 The former cadet also told the outlet that Cienfuegos participated in drug-fueled parties on the campus, despite exhorting others about discipline.

 Cienfuegos earned a master's degree in Military Administration for Homeland Security and Defense from the College of National Defense in 1995.
 From 1 August 1995 to 30 August 1996, he was the Deputy Director General of the Federal Register of Firearms and Explosives Control, and later the director of the Center for Mexican Army and Air Force Studies from 1 September 1996 to 15 November 1997.
 He was promoted to the rank of brigade general in 1997, and upon receiving it was also appointed as the director of his alma mater Heroic Military College, remaining in the position till the year 2000.
 Cienfuegos was also the Deputy Chief of the Military Doctrine of the General Staff of National Defense from 1 December 2000 to 15 January 2004.
-From 19 September to 9 November 2001, he was the commander of the Fourth Training Group "2001" at the National Training Center in Chihuahua state.
+From 19 September to 9 November 2001, he was the commander of the Fourth Training Group "2001" at the National Training Center in the state of Chihuahua.